DeFi Dollar (USDFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 DeFi Dollar Historical Price

-According to the latest data gathered on DeFi Dollar live price page, the current price of DeFi Dollar is 0.996175USD.
+According to the latest data gathered on DeFi Dollar live price page, the current price of DeFi Dollar is 0.998583USD.
 The circulating supply of DeFi Dollar(USDFI) is

 In the past 24 hours, DeFi Dollar has shown a price movement of